On the topology of conormal complexes and posets of matroids: Acknowledgments

 \section{Acknowledgments}

 The authors are grateful to Victor Reiner for suggesting this project and for continued guidance during all of its stages, as well as Caroline Klivans and Melody Chan for many insightful suggestions and questions.
 The authors would also like to thank Federico Ardila, Graham Denham, Trevor Karn, Trent Lucas, Gregg Musiker and Raul Penaguiao for helpful references and conversations.
+They thank the anonymous referees for helpful suggestions that improved the exposition.
 The first author was partially supported by NSF DSM-2053288.